-Since these payment methods all come with fees, we'll hold your royalties until they add up to a minimum threshold ($25 for checks, $10 for digital payments), but otherwise we'll deliver payments once a month.
+Since these payment methods all come with fees, we'll hold your royalties until they add up to a minimum threshold ($100 for checks, $20 for Payoneer, and $10 for international direct deposit, and $0 for all other digital payments), but otherwise we'll deliver payments once a month.

 Our digital stores all have different policies on their payments.
 Most of them delay payments by about 60 days after the end of the month in which the sale happens.
 We can't control that, but whatever we get (no matter when the sale happened), we'll send along to you in your next monthly payment.